As a part of the AFL's expansion into the Gold Coast, a new $144m stadium was built at Carrara.

 The stadium will offer world class playing and training facilities as well as providing patrons a spectator facility that exceeds current expectations.
 Metricon Stadium will also provide the Gold Coast with an enhanced opportunity to attract additional events to the city including sporting and non-sporting events.

 Metricon Stadium is another example of the Government’s commitment to job creation projects to help navigate Queensland through the global financial crisis.
-The redevelopment is estimated to generate more than 1,100 jobs during construction, providing much needed work for people in the construction industry.
+The redevelopment generated more than 1,100 jobs during construction, providing much needed work for people in the construction industry.

 It is estimated Metricon Stadium will contribute $340 million to the economy over the next 10 years.
 Much of this economic benefit will be as a result of business generated by game day patrons and interstate travellers visiting the Gold Coast for events at the stadium in the accommodation, food and beverage, transport and local retail sectors.